Open-Systems-Pharmacology/Itraconazole-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 Two sequential metabolic pathway via CYP3A4 were implement into the model via Michaelis-Menten kinetics for all four compounds. *In vitro* determined unbound K<sub>m</sub> values ([Isoherranen 2004](#5-References)) served as starting values (if available) .
 Respective k<sub>cat</sub> values were optimized to best match clinical data (see also [Section 2.3.5](#2.3.5-Automated-Parameter-Identification)).

+The CYP3A4 expression profiles is based on high-sensitive real-time RT-PCR ([Nishimura 2013](#5 References)).
+Absolute tissue-specific expressions were obtained by considering the respective absolute concentration in the liver.
+The PK-Sim database provides a default value for CYP3A4 (compare [Rodrigues 1999](#5-References) and assume 40 mg protein per gram liver).

 Additionally, for all four compounds a renal clearance (assumed to be driven by glomerular filtration) was implemented.

 ### 2.3.4 DDI Parameters

+The following sub-sections describe the model's input for DDI-related parameters, i.e. inhibition on certain enzymes and transporters, for which itraconazole may act in a perpetrator role.
+Verification of these model parameters and linked processes in combination with sensitive CYP3A4 / P-gp substrates is not evaluated in this report.
+Applications are assessed in specific use cases and reported elsewhere.
+Note, however, that the competitive CYP3A4 inhibition of the four compounds results in inhibition of metabolite formation (of hydroxy-itraconazole, keto-itraconazole, N-desalkyl-itraconazole) and the metabolism of N-desalkyl-itraconazole.
+This effectively contributes to the PK non-linearity of itraconazole and its metabolites, especially after multiple doses.

 #### CYP3A4 inhibition
 *In vitro* determined unbound K<sub>i</sub> values for itraconazole and hydroxy-itraconazole ([Isoherranen 2004](#5-References)) served directly as model input (see [Section 2.2.1](#2.2.1-In-vitro-and-physico-chemical-data)).